saasbook/AV102/transcripts/week2/what_is_version_control.md

 there there there are some kind of issues like ... the way that branches are managed.
-I ... took me a long time moving from other version control systems to kind of really fully understand those ... we'll talk more about it in the git immersion tutorial support.
+I ... took me a long time moving from other version control systems to kind of really fully understand those ... we'll talk more about it in the Git Immersion tutorial support.
 But there we go - that's it for version control for the moment.